 The graphical traceroute tool PingPlotter is an extremely popular network monitoring tool.
 It’s a great tool for measuring latency and packet loss, but it isn’t without its limitations.
 Limited features, dated graphics, and lack of a mapping feature mean that there are other much better alternatives on the market.

-Here is a list of the eight best PingPlotter alternatives:
+Here is a list of the nine best PingPlotter alternatives:

 - SolarWinds Traceroute NG (FREE TOOL) – Command-line based network path analysis tool that monitors TCP and ICMP.
 It can generate a map of hop-to-hop connections within your network.

 - ManageEngine OpUtils (FREE TRIAL) Network diagnostic tools including a TraceRoute utility.
 Installs on Windows Server and Linux.

 - SolarWinds Network Performance Monitor (FREE TRIAL) – Network monitoring platform that can generate network path maps.
 It comes with email and SMS alerts.

 - Paessler PRTG Network Monitor – Network monitoring software that comes with sensors for monitoring latency.
 It includes a range of alerting options including email and SMS.